tinyheero/get-rmd-tags/README.md

 ## 2.1 Integrating this with Tagbar

-To integrate this with tagbar, put this in your `.vimrc` file:
+To integrate this with tagbar, `git clone` this repository.
+Then put this in your `.vimrc` file:

     let g:tagbar_type_rmd = {
               \   'ctagstype':'rmd'